megbrimef/urso-examples/README.md

 6) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

-7) put fonts asset in this.assets
+7) put assets in src/assets.
+For example i'll put in src/assets/emitter
+config: emitter.json, and textures: Particle_purple.png and Particle_blue.png

+8) put JSON config and texture assets into this.assets in the play scene

-8) put bitmapText object data in this.objects.
-Use uploaded font's key as fontName
+9) put emitter object data in this.objects in the play scene.

-9) launch the game and you will see text
+10) launch the game and you will see animation